Everything is not that big in Texas but it’s still pretty big

 Out in the distance the wild boars roam in the shrubs like mini linebackers grunting and foraging by digging their hooves into the dusty earth.
 The snakes are sleeping, but you know they are out there, coiled up waiting for the next bit of warmth to unwind.
 And you look out into the vastness of nothing, where underneath the calm of endless space even the plants grow spines to keep their distance from you.
 And this quiet sort of fear actually feels good and keeps you safely on the path.

 A thin loose dust travels over the entire state and the ground is hard and dry.
 Houses are colored many shades of beige and they hunker down, staying low to the ground to evade the eventual heat.
-The grasses that cover the hills and the flat parts seem to be perpetually a pale yellow, that almost white blond that the girls seem to want.
+The grasses that cover the hills and the flat parts seem to be perpetually a pale yellow, that almost same white blond as most of the Dallas Cowboy Cheerleaders.
 The plants show almost no signs of life.
 Green is just a brief moment in time.
-The rest of it is just waiting.
+The rest of it is just waiting for the next event.

 It’s a place where the old ranchers wear the stories of every cow they’ve raised on their faces.

-We shed away traces of our former lives into the sparseness.
-We exhaled our last breath of last year from the remoteness.
-And from this state where hats are tipped while saying hello, we welcomed a new year on a vast horizon.
+In Texas, we shed away traces of our former lives into the sparseness.
+We exhaled our last breath of last year into the remoteness.
+And from this state where hats are simultaneously tipped while saying hello, we watched a new year unfold over a vast horizon.